thelia/thelia.github.io/en/documentation/templates/smarty/assets.md

 #### template ####

 You may want to use an asset located in another template of the same type (for example, another front office template).
-To do so, specify the name o this template in the `template` parameter :
+To do so, specify the name of this template in the `template` parameter :

     {stylesheets file="assets/css/style.css" template="default"}
         <link href="{$asset_url}" rel="stylesheet" type="text/css" />